Connecticut Court Records

 Arrest Warrant Lookup in Connecticut

-Connecticut maintains a state-wide search portal that can be queried to find arrest warrants.
-A Connecticut arrest warrant lookup can be conducted by name, town, court location, or all the parameters.
+Connecticut maintains a statewide search portal that may be queried to find arrest warrants.
+A Connecticut arrest warrant lookup may be conducted by name, town, court location, or all parameters.
 Other ways of conducting arrest warrant lookups in Connecticut include:

-- Searching Most Wanted lists or arrest logs maintained by local police departments;
+- Searching the Most Wanted lists or arrest logs maintained by local police departments.

 How to Find Out If You Have a Warrant in Connecticut